zzybluebell/tp/docs/UserGuide.md

 :information_source: **Note:**
    * When editing the date time, the updated date time cannot share the same day as another reservation.
-   * E.g. when a member makes a reservation on 2021-12-01 13:00 and another on 2021-12-02 13:00, the member is not allowed to edit the date of the 02nd december reservation to 01st december.
+   * E.g. when a member makes a reservation for 2021-12-01 13:00 and another for 2021-12-02 13:00, the member is not allowed to edit the date of the 2nd december reservation to 1st december.
 </div>

 #### 17.1.
 Editing the date time in reservation: `edit -rs/ -dt/`
-Edits a member's reservation details in date time.
+Edits the date time of a member's reservation details.

 Format: `edit -rs/ -id/<MEMBER_ID + RESERVATION_ID> -dt/<DATE_TIME>`

 Example: `edit -rs/ -id/00001000001 -dt/2021-12-01 13:00`

 #### 17.2.
 Editing the remark in reservation: `edit -rs/ -rm`
-Edits a member's reservation details in remark.
+Edits the remark of a member's reservation details.

 Format: `edit -rs/ -id/<MEMBER_ID + RESERVATION_ID> -rm/<REMARK>`

 Example: `edit -rs/ -id/00001000001 -rm/3 people`

 #### 17.3.
 Editing the date time and remark in reservation: `edit -rs/ -dt -rm`
-Edits a member's reservation details in date time.
+Edits the date time and remark member's reservation details.

 Format: `edit -rs/ -id/<MEMBER_ID + RESERVATION_ID> [-dt/<DATE_TIME>][-rm/<REMARK>]`